danitrave/CapitalCitiesGame/docs/source/index.rst

 Welcome to SCALT's documentation!
 =================================

-**SCALT** provides a collection of python utilities that can be used to:

-1. **classify** individual cells from single cell RNA seq experiments at **single cell** resolution level taking the advantage of a **maximum likelihood-based** approach and a collection of pre-compiled cell type specific lists of genes constructed by extensive re-analysis of comprehensive and expert curated catalogues;
+**SCALT** is an innovative tool which classifies cells from single cell RNA seq experiments at single cell resolution level taking the advantage of a maximum likelihood-based approach and a collection of pre-compiled cell type specific lists of genes constructed by extensive re-analysis of comprehensive and expert curated catalogues.
+For further details, we advise to read the paper available at **DOI**

+As mentioned in the paper, SCALT is composed of other advanced utilities that allow to perform more complex analysis such as:

-2. build cell type specific **lists of genes** starting from a **count matrix** and the correspoding **annotation** for each cell in a **deterministic** fashion;
+1. build cell type specific **lists of genes** starting from a **count matrix** and the correspoding **annotation** for each cell in a **deterministic** fashion;
-3. build cell type specific **lists of genes** starting from a **count matrix** and a a gathering of **user-defined** cell type specific lists of genes making the use of an **hypergeometric** test.
+2. build cell type specific **lists of genes** starting from a **count matrix** and a a gathering of **user-defined** cell type specific lists of genes making the use of an **hypergeometric** test.

-SCALT is composed of 3(+1) utilities each corresponding to a different workflow previously mentioned.
-The application requires files to be formatted in the formats required by SCALT.

-If needed, **format2TSV.py** can convert single cell RNA sequencing data files from either **.rds**, **.RData** or **.h5ad** to **.tsv**.
-Then, each service can be executed with just few commands:

-1. **SCALT.py** to annotate single cell RNA sequencing data;
-2. **SCALT_AnnotationListsBuilder.py** to generate the cell type specific lists of genes from annotated data;
-3. **SCALT_NaiveListsBuilder.py** to generate the cell type specific lists of genes from user-defined lists of genes.

-Please see the manual for point to point instructions and tips for the execution of SCALT.
+If you want to learn more about, please see the manual for point to point instructions and tips.

 .. toctree::
    :maxdepth: 2
-   :caption: SCALT in brief
+   :caption: SCALT: Basic usage

    intro.rst